inaos/inac/doc/manual.md

    	/* Add a unamed section */
 	ina_conffile_add_section(cf, &section, "iface", INA_YES);

+Sample processor witten un LUA

+	-- sample processor
+	for sk,s in pairs(sections) do
+  		if s.configured then
+    		print(sk)
+    		if not s.named then
+      			for k,v in pairs(s.keys) do
+        			if v.has_value then
+          				print(k,v.value)
+        			end
+      			end
+    		else
+      			for nsk, ns in pairs(s.children) do
+        			print("Named section: "..nsk)
+        			for k,v in pairs(s.keys) do
+          				if ns[k].has_value then
+            				print(k,ns[k].value)
+          				end
+        			end
+      			end
+    		end
+  		end
+	end

 ### Testing
 #### Tracing
 INAC provides 2 macros which can be used for print debug messages when DEBUG is defined